What is a Health and Hygiene Management Plan (HHMP)?

 In the SRS health and hygiene module, sampling refers to the results of atmospheric sampling, biological monitoring and noise dosimetry.

-- Atmospheric sampling - measures airborne concentrations of various hazardous chemicals including gases, dusts, fumes and mists.
-TWA, Peak and STEL measurements are all submitted via SRS
+- Atmospheric sampling measures airborne concentrations of various hazardous chemicals including gases, dusts, fumes and mists.
+Time-weighted average (TWA), Peak and short-term exposure limits (STEL) measurements are all submitted via SRS.

-- Noise sampling - uses dosimeters to measure workers’ daily exposures to noise.
-Peak noise levels and adjusted eight-hour equivalent noise levels (LAeq8h) are submitted through SRS.
+- Noise sampling uses dosimeters to measure workers’ daily exposures to noise.
+Adjusted eight-hour equivalent noise levels (LAeq8h) and peak noise levels and are submitted through SRS.

-The Department is encouraging sites to submit a HHMP via SRS.
-All mine sites will be required to have a live HHMP submitted via SRS by December 2019.
-Supporting information such as guides and instructional videos will be available to assist with the transition.
+The State mining engineer has requested all sites to submit a Health and Hygiene Management Plan (HHMP) via SRS.
+All mine sites are required to have a live HHMP submitted via SRS by 30 June 2019.
+Supporting information such as guides and instructional videos are available to assist with the transition.

 Current SRS functionality enables industry to: